Muzammil-hasan/React-Starter/README.md

 2. Open folder in your IDE

-3. Go to `webpack.mix.js` and change virtual host name your project name
+3. Go to `webpack.mix.js` and change virtual host name to your project name

 4. Go to the directory if `make-vhost.py` file isn't in your project's home directory